yeruhin/affiliate-Front/README.md

 node server
 ```

-after that just open http://localhost:8080 and see the project.
+Now you can open http://localhost:8080 and see the project.

+Or if you prefer you can see the project on heroku : https://affiliate-test-app.herokuapp.com/ .